Skrimpton/thunar-multiconverter/README.md

 ---
 > For very simple media conversion

-* Selection-dialog, error-dialog and system notification on completion
+* Selection-dialog for filetypes, error-dialog and system notification on completion
 * Supports multiple selected files.
 * Applies ffmpeg default settings for output container.